Halifax Guarantor Mortgages

 Halifax do not offer Guarantor mortgages and I think that it could be quite difficult to get a new mortgage elsewhere at a competitive rate.
 However, I have spoken to Halifax and they would be willing to consider you taking over your daughter's ex partner's share and having the mortgage in the joint names of you and your daughter.

-They would want to restrict the mortgage term to 10 years, so that the mortgage is repaid by your 75th birthday and there would be stamp duty and other costs to consider.
+They would want to restrict the mortgage term to 10 years, so that the mortgage is repaid by your 75th birthday and there would be stamp duty and other costs to consider, you can take our our guide for stamp duty tax.

 I suggest that you speak to your local Halifax branch and also take independent legal advice.